|14th Connecticut Private Oliver Dart was grievously wounded at Fredericksburg on Dec. 13, 1862.|

-Suddenly, an artillery shell fired from high ground on the 14th Connecticut's right burst among prone soldiers in Company D. A 3 x 2-inch fragment smashed into the ground, firing sand into the eyes of 14th Connecticut Corporal John Symonds and blinding Private Dart's brother-in-law.
-Then the deadly chunk of metal crashed into the arm and face of the 23-year-old Dart, before striking a four-inch square, wooden post.
+Then an artillery shell fired from high ground on the 14th Connecticut's right burst among prone soldiers in Company D. A 3 x 2-inch fragment smashed into the ground, firing sand into the eyes of 14th Connecticut Corporal John Symonds, blinding Private Dart's brother-in-law.
+A chunk of metal crashed into the arm and face of the 23-year-old Dart, before striking a four-inch square, wooden post.
 Corporal Charles Lyman, lying next to Dart, recalled years later that the fragment surely would have ripped through his head and killed him had it not struck that obstacle.
 (In the charge on the well-defended stone wall at the foot of Marye's Heights, Oliver's cousin Charles, the 14th Connecticut's regimental color bearer, was mortally wounded.)

-When another soldier in his regiment saw Dart's wounds, he was aghast.
+Dart's wounds horrified another soldier in the regiment.
 "Poor Oliver Dart," he said.
 "As he rolled over he looked as though his whole face was shot away."

 |A circa-1940s image of the Rowe House at 607 Sophia Street in Fredericksburg. |

 The house no longer stands.
 (Library of Congress)